 South of the Jardin Zenea on Calle Francisco I. Madero is the semi-walking street that leads you past Casa de la Marquesa.
 We stayed at this beautiful Baroque and Moorish hotel on our first visit to Queretaro.
-If you choose to do the Night Tour in Queretaro, they will take into the lobby of the Casa de la Marquesa and recite the cunning love story between the Marques and a nun.
+If you choose to do the Night Tour in Queretaro, they will take you into the lobby of the Casa de la Marquesa and recite the cunning love story between the Marques and a nun.

 Around Neptune’s Fountain

 Just past the hotel is Neptune’s Fountain next to Templo de Santuario de Vida.
-Parroquia del Sagrado Corazón de Jesús “Templo de Santa Clara” located just behind it has stunning Baroque interior.
+Parroquia del Sagrado Corazón de Jesús “Templo de Santa Clara” located just behind it has a stunning Baroque interior.
 Across the street from Neptune’s Fountain is the Museo de Arte Sacro de Queretaro which was once the Royal Hospital of La Purísima Concepción.

 Queretaro is a college town and if you want to relive those poor college days with drink specials head to Diktatur.
-This restaurant has an open roof courtyard where you can watch night fall above the strings of books seemingly floating overhead.
+This restaurant has an open-roof courtyard where you can watch night fall above the strings of books seemingly floating overhead.
 To get your money’s worth, skip the pizza (which is more like cracker flatbread) and get a burger with a cool mixed drink.

 The Calendar Museum just past the Jardin Guerrero is a fascinating place to spend a few hours.
-This museum is in an old hacienda with a few beautiful courtyards, a rooftop view and a cafe.
-Compare calendars from different civilizations and marvel at the political and commercial messages in the 20th century calendar art.
+This museum is in an old hacienda with a few beautiful courtyards, a rooftop view, and a cafe.
+Compare calendars from different civilizations and marvel at the political and commercial messages in the 20th-century calendar art.

 Crossing Highway 200 to Alameda Hidalgo

-From Jardin Guerrero to Highway 200 to your left is 3 blocks.
+From Jardin Guerrero to Highway 200 to your left are 3 blocks.
 Wander up and down these streets for more churches and local shops and eateries on your way back to Jardin Zenea.
 When you reach Calle Corregidora, grab an ice cream and head across the highway to Alameda Hidalgo.
 Traffic noise disappears in this huge tree-shaded park on the outskirts of Centro.
 Calle Corregidora will take you back to Jardin Zenea, your starting point in Centro.

 Day 3- Pueblos Magicos and Wineries